 - Engage: Building partnerships and coalitions with stakeholders

 - Act: Enacting legislation that supports science, mitigates OA and helps communities adapt

 The work of the IOAI, like all our work at TOF, aims to strengthen organizations around the world to help reverse the trend of ocean destruction.
 Within the IOAI, we do this by providing a combination of technical training, financial support, legal counsel, and direct distribution of field and lab equipment.
-Our goal is for every country in the world to have a robust national ocean acidification monitoring and mitigation strategy, driven by local experts to address local needs.
+Our goal is for every country in the world to have a robust national OA monitoring and mitigation strategy, driven by local experts to address local needs.
 In addition, we coordinate regional and international action to provide the necessary governance and financial frameworks needed to address this international problem.

 In the past 5 years we have:

 - Led 8 regional scientific trainings for more than 150 scientists in Africa, the Pacific Islands, Latin America, and the Caribbean on the science of OA and how to conduct high quality monitoring and experiments

 - Provided 35 collaborative research and travel grants to scientists in lesser developed nations

 - Held 2 regional policy trainings and 1 national training for more than 50 policymakers to showcase specific legislative examples of action on OA and to help policymakers design legislative frameworks that best address their local needs